zacwillmington/open_house/notes.md

         like this resources :users do
             resources :apartments
         end
          I think I remember you saying that it's not a good idea to show the user's id in the url, for the reason that if hackers can find out your id then they can potentially get up to some mischief.

-         todo

-         - thumbnail for index view of appointments
-         - validates for phone number length and syntax
-         - validates for email length and syntax
-         - user.attending_appointment(apartment)? if attending true then show green box of some sort.
-         - if appointments_happening_soon then show green border around apartment with happening soon displayed.
-         - if past_appointments then show red around appointment